appleadele/Roof-Structure-Extraction-from-Remote-Sensing-Images/README.md

 ##  Data Preprocessing

 The original annotations (e.g., point-edge graphs) cannot be directly used for training instance segmentation models like Mask R-CNN.
 We first converted them into closed polygons and rasterized binary masks for training.

+##  Mask R-CNN Training

+The file [`resnet50_RoofVec.py`](./resnet50_RoofVec.py) provides a full training pipeline for instance segmentation using **Mask R-CNN with a ResNet-50 backbone**, built on top of `torchvision`.

+This script was primarily used to train a rooftop instance segmentation model on the **RoofVec** dataset, but it can also be used with the **Cities Dataset** (from the *Vectorizing World Buildings* paper) with minimal changes.

+Both datasets follow the same preprocessed format: RGB images with corresponding JSON polygon annotations.